eugene-bulkin/rhockeybot/README.md

 rhockeybot
 ==========

-#reddit-hockey irc bot for fantasy
+\#reddit-hockey irc bot for the Yahoo! fantasy hockey league.

+Does not scale to other leagues at this moment.